How to Check The Quality of Your Email Marketing Lists

 The example below shows a ClickDimensions email send record from a recent campaign where no action has occurred.
 The message has been delivered with no bounce or unsubscribe reported but no click or open actions have been tracked.

 No action taken by a contact in response to one marketing email in isolation isn't a major concern.
-However, in the example shown below, the history of email sends tracked by dotmailer and reported in Dynamics 365 no recent email actions have resulted from another contact for well over 6 months:
+However, in another example shown below, the history of email sends tracked and reported in Dynamics 365, shows no recent email actions on a contact record:

 In this scenario, a repeated lack of action should be a prompt for attention.